Iteo/theme_tailor/packages/theme_tailor/README.md

 }
 ```

-To see example implementation of nested theme, head out to: [example:nested_themes][example: nested_themes]
+To see example implementation of nested theme, head out to: [example: nested_themes][example:nested_themes]

 ## Generate constant themes